wwkent/team10_hgd/README.md

 This is the main repository for our game for HGD team 10.

 10/10 would recommend using GitBash
+Also some of the forking stuff still needs to be tested soo bear(?) with me here.

 To setup the project:
 Fork this repo